tnscorcoran/openshift-servicemesh/README.md

 # Installation and demo of Red Hat Service Mesh on OpenShift

-## Introduction - OpenShift Service Mesh demo.
+## Introduction - OpenShift Service Mesh demo
 This document contains instructions to:
 - provision OpenShift Service Mesh using Kubernetes operators
 - configure it to use the sample Bookinfo project - found on the upstream Istio site